Key points

 • Unsecured car loans likely attract a higher interest rate as they aren’t using the car as collateral in case you default on the loan.

-• Secured car loans use the car as collateral so if you default on the loan, the financier takes your car, but the trade-off is you could be able to get a much more competitive interest rate.
+• Secured car loans use the car as collateral, so if you default on the loan, the financier takes your car, but the trade-off is you could be able to get a much more competitive interest rate.

 With car loans, you can sometimes get a pre-approval limit so you can walk into the auction house with a budget in mind.

-Downsides of car auctions
+Pros and cons of car auctions

 Buying a car at auction can be exciting, and a good way to find a bargain.
 However, there are a few things you should know.